1 What Deployment Options Does Mendix Provide?

 The choice of either an IaaS or a PaaS in relation to Mendix is based on the amount of applications you are planning to run and who the owner is of the PaaS layer on the cloud.

-If you are able to consume a PaaS on demand from a public cloud, this will always be the best fit for a Mendix hosting solution based on cost, speed, and control.
+If you are able to consume a PaaS on demand from a public cloud or as a (virtual) private cloud, this will always be the best fit as a Mendix hosting solution based on cost, speed, and control.

 3 How Can I Run Mendix on a (Virtual) Server or IaaS?